wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/StateDefinition.md

 In VSM, the view can only see and draw the current view state.

 In the code above, the compiler prohibits the view from calling the cancel function if the user is in the `loaded` state.
-Conversely, the compiler prohibits the view from reaching the `saveUsername` function if the user is in the `saving` state.
+Conversely, the compiler prohibits the view from reaching the `save(username:)` function if the user is in the `saving` state.
 The same goes for the properties.
 For example, the view will not be able to access the `newUsername` property if the user is in the `loaded` state.

 To reiterate: